kbrsh/nox/README.md

 ##### iTerm

-Nox has a beautiful iTerm color scheme.
+Nox has an iTerm color scheme.
 To add it, download the `src/iterm/Nox.itermcolors` file and add it as a color preset in iTerm.

 ##### ZSH (oh-my-zsh)

-Nox has a minimal oh-my-zsh theme that displays the current working directory and git status (if in a working git directory).
+Nox has an oh-my-zsh theme that displays the current working directory and git status (if in a working git directory).
 To add it, download the `src/zsh/Nox.zsh-theme` file to the oh-my-zsh themes directory (`~/.oh-my-zsh/themes`).
 After that, set `ZSH_THEME` to `"Nox"` in your `.zshrc` file.

 ### Colors